-Managing an open relationship can be tricky.
-That is why preset boundaries are important in an open relationship.
-Have an honest conversation with your partner about what you look for in an open relationship and the rules to keep your relationship intact.
+Managing an open relationship can be tricky and hence you need to have preset boundaries to make it work.
+Have an honest conversation with your partner about your expectations and the rules to keep your relationship intact.
 So whatever a couple agrees to do, they should stand firm by that.

 Once in an open relationship, there is no going back anytime soon, and you should be prepared to handle all situations.
 Otherwise, you will lose your partner’s trust, which will lead to rifts in your relationship.
 It’s important to consider everything before getting into an open relationship.

 Just like any other relationship, proper communication, equality, and understanding of boundaries are the founding stones of an open relationship.